-Bulletin boards in staff areas are an ideal place to highlight scores and improvement initiatives that your community or care center is working on to improve the employee experience.
+Bulletin boards in staff areas are an ideal place to highlight scores and improvement initiatives that your organization is working on to improve the employee experience.

 Intranet

 Utilize your internal intranet page to highlight the importance of completing the employee engagement survey.
 Some talking points include: